lifofernandez/UNQ-MyT-tesis/plan.md

 ### 2.1 ¿Por qué Texto Plano?

-> "As Pragmatic Programmers, our base material isn't wood or iron, it's
+> "...our base material isn't wood or iron, it's
 > knowledge. [...].
 And we believe that the best format for storing knowledge
 > persistently is plain text.
 With plain text, we give ourselves the ability to
 > manipulate knowledge, both manually and programmatically, using virtually every